PerimeterInstitute/physics-transcription-benchmarking/README.md

 #### Constructor
 `AddToExistingTest(existing_test_json, model, prompt_function=no_prompt, dataset_path="full", run_num=1, output_file_name=None)` : Creates AddToExistingTest instance
 - `String existing_test_json` : JSON file created from a previous test
-- `Model model` : Model to be further tested (should be same as model used in provided JSON)
+- `ModelWrapper model` : Model to be further tested (should be same as model used in provided JSON)
 - `Method prompt_function` : Prompt function to be further tested (should be same as prompt function used in provided JSON)
 - `String dataset_path` : Path to dataset to use for testing (use "full" or "dev" to use provided dataset)
 - `int run_num` : Number of times to transcribe the same audio file with the same model, prompt, etc.